nanopool/nanominer/README.md

 **nanominer** takes payment in the form of mining to its wallets once per 2 hours of runtime.
 The commission is:
 - 1% of total mining time for Ethash, Etchash and Ubqhash algorithms (72 seconds per 2 hours);
 - 2% for KawPow, Octopus, RandomX and Verushash algorithms (144 seconds per 2 hours);
-- 5% for Cuckaroo30 algorithm (360 seconds per 2 hours);
+- 5% for Cuckaroo30 and Autolykos algorithms (360 seconds per 2 hours);

 ## Setup
 At launch **nanominer** reads the _config.ini_ setup file from the program's current directory.
 In order to